Fight Log

 Recent RotoWire Articles Featuring Kevin Holland See More

-The best MMA bets, top DFS picks across multiple sites, and predictions for UFC London are live on RotoWire before Saturday's international event.
+The best MMA bets, top DFS picks across multiple sites, and predictions for this weekend's UFC 316 card are live on RotoWire before Saturday's international event.

-The top UFC betting and DFS plays for this weekend's UFC London card are up, as well as breakdowns of betting and lineup strategy, plus predictions for the entire event.
+The top UFC betting and DFS plays for this weekend's UFC 316 card are up, as well as breakdowns of betting and lineup strategy, plus predictions for the entire event.

 More Fantasy News